SU-HPC/SUPerman/README.md

 <br/><br/>
 Deniz Elbek, Fatih Taşyaran, Bora Uçar, and Kamer Kaya.
 SUPerman: Efficient Permanent Computation on GPUs (2025).

-If you use the ideas behind our state-of-the-art sparse matrix permanent code generation technique in your research, please cite:
+If you use the ideas behind our sparse matrix permanent code generation technique in your research, please cite:
 <br/><br/>
 Deniz Elbek and Kamer Kaya.
 Fully-Automated Code Generation for Efficient Computation of Sparse Matrix Permanents on GPUs (2025). arXiv:2501.15126.
 URL: https://arxiv.org/abs/2501.15126